TechSmartSolutions/0-10v-lighting-controller-for-Home-Assistant/README.md

 <img src="/images/Converting-5v-PWM-signals-from-ESP32-to-a-0-10v-Analog.png">

 ## 0-10v PWM Dimming controller
-This was the controller I originally built, but it seems that the 0-10v Analog option is better if you can get the parts cheap.
-Here is the schematic for the version that has been tested and working with MEANWELL 3-in-1 LED drivers and Home Assistant
+Here is the schematic for the version that I built that has been tested and working with MEANWELL 3-in-1 LED drivers and Home Assistant
 <img src="/images/24-Channel-TLC5947-based-LED-Driver-dimmer-for-Home-Assistant.png">